Ireland Spouse Visa: Bringing your non-EEA spouse or civil partner to Ireland

 Non-EEA nationals who would like to join their spouse or civil partner in Ireland must obtain a long stay (join family) D visa in order to be reunited with their loved ones.
 Marriage to an Irish national does not guarantee that the spouse or civil partner will be granted permission to enter and remain in Ireland.

 ‘Join Family’ Long Stay D visas allow spouses, civil partners, and other family members to enter and stay in Ireland for periods of stay longer than 3 months.
-Family members who are already in Ireland on another immigration scheme will need to make an application to the Irish Naturalisation and Immigration Service (INIS) in order to allow their family members to stay in the country.
+Family members who are already in Ireland under another immigration permission must apply to the Irish Immigration Service Delivery (ISD) to change or extend their permission.

 It should be noted that family reunification applications from non-EEA nationals will be subject to the decision-making process outlined in the Non-EEA Policy Document on Family Reunification.
 For more information regarding your chances of a successful application, contact an experienced immigration experts.